What are you looking for?

 The Baobab Tree (Adansonia digitata)

 There are nine species of baobab, and this iconic tree is found in many parts of Africa, Madagascar and Australia.
 In Kenya it occurs in various counties including Kilifi, Taita-Taveta, Makueni, Lamu and Tharaka Nithi.
-Baobabs are renowned for their unique appearance, and massive, water-rich, swollen trunks.
+Baobabs is a unique plant renowned for its unique appearance, and massive, water-rich, swollen trunks.
 They can grow to enormous heights and tremendous circumferences and can live up to 5,000 years.
 They provide sustenance, shelter, and numerous resources for both wildlife and human populations.

 Baobab trees at sunset